Desert Ecosystem: Biotic and Abiotic Components (And Importance of Desert Ecosystem)

 Animal Life

-Despite common beliefs that things can’t live in the desert, there are a number of creatures that have learned to survive on the distinctive plant life and in the difficult conditions.
+Despite common beliefs that things can’t live in the desert, there are a number of creatures that have learned to survive on the distinctive plant life and in difficult conditions.

 • Large mammals like camels make their homes in the desert and are suited to travel long periods of time without water.
 Lions live in the deserts of Africa, although they are endangered due to changing weather patterns and the presence of humans.